 The methodological blunder of the minimum wage debate consists of partial analysis and microfoundations.
 This type of analysis NEVER leads to results that can be generalized, but always to results that change from place to place and from time to time.
 So, this type of analysis (i) runs directly into the Fallacy of Composition, and (ii), remains forever inconclusive.

-The axiomatically correct macroeconomic Employment Law#1 is reproduced on Wikimedia.#2
+The axiomatically correct macroeconomic Employment Law/Phillips Curve#1 is reproduced on Wikimedia: #2

 From this objective-structural-systemic relationship follows inter alia:

-(i) An increase of the expenditure ratio ρE leads to higher employment L (the Greek letter ρ stands for ratio).
+(i) An increase in the expenditure ratio ρE leads to higher employment L (the Greek letter ρ stands for ratio).

 (ii) Increasing investment expenditures I exert a positive influence on employment.

-The complete structural-systemic employment equation is a bit longer and contains, in addition, the public sector and the foreign trade sector.
+The complete structural-systemic Employment Law is a bit longer and contains, in addition, the public sector and the foreign trade sector.

 Item (i) and (ii) cover the familiar arguments about how effective demand affects employment.
 Item (iii) embodies the macroeconomic price mechanism.
 It works such that overall employment L INCREASES if the average wage rate W INCREASES relative to average price P and productivity R and vice versa.